 I would love to take this workshop, but I'm going to miss a few classes.
 Is that okay?

 I'd love for you to take the workshop, too!
 But out of respect for those participating and in the interest of creating a trusting community, you must be able to attend at least seven workshops to participate.
-Clear the decks this fall to prioritize your writing!
+Clear the decks to prioritize your writing!